 - 5. Type the field names for the username and password fields used in the login screen for the web application in the Username Field and Password Field.
 You must view the HTML source of the login screen to find the field names, not the field labels.
-See Tips for Adding a Web Browser Interface (on page 134). - 6.
+See Tips for Adding a Web Browser Interface (on page 141). - 6.
 Type a description of this interface in the Description field.
 Optional. - 7.
+Add Extra Parameters to the URL.
+Optional.
+Click to add a row, then double click each field to enter the Parameter Name and Parameter Value. - 8.
 Click OK to save your changes.